 All Saints’ is committed to Christian formation for all ages.
-Our Wednesday evening program, Body and Soul, is truly intergenerational and is extremely well attended.
-Families arrive at 6 p.m., and children from pre-kindergarten through high school go to their classrooms, where volunteer teachers coordinate a curriculum that is age appropriate.
-Adults gather in the dining hall, where Father Paul teaches a class under the title “The Architects of Our Faith,” introducing personalities from throughout Christian history.
-Following class, we all feast sumptuously, and the evening concludes by 7:45.
+Our Wednesday evening program, Body and Soul, is held twice each month and is well attended.
+Families arrive at 5:45 p.m., and child care is provided.
+Adults gather in the dining hall, where a lesson is presented by clergy or a lay person.
+Following class, we all dine together, and the evening concludes by 7:45.

-All Saints’ has an active program for both a younger and an older Episcopal Youth Community (EYC).
-The younger group includes those in middle school, and the older group, high school.
-EYC meetings are held twice a month on Sunday afternoons and alternate between a discussion and a social activity.
+All Saints’ has a program for younger and older students, Episcopal Youth Community (EYC).
+The group includes those in middle school and high school.

 All Saints’ parishioners support our worship in many different ways.
 Approximately 25 serve in teams on the Altar Guild, and a lay reader is scheduled for both Sunday services.
 Starting at the age of ten, many of our young people serve as acolytes.
 Both adults and children sing in our two choirs.
 Every Sunday morning, volunteers serve as greeters to welcome newcomers and to assist with the distribution of service leaflets.
 Volunteers for all of these activities are warmly welcomed and deliberately recruited at the annual Ministry Fair in late August.

 Our book club meets in the Parish Hall once a month on the second Wednesday of each month.
 We also have a movie club that meets monthly.
 The club is open to both men and women in our broader community, and the upcoming books and movies can be found on our Instagram page here.

 For many years, a Wednesday afternoon Knitting Guild has crafted blankets for newborns and shawls for the sick.
 These are blessed by Father Paul and are extremely well received.

-If you would be interested in joining any of these groups, please call the Parish Administrator.
+If you would be interested in joining any of these groups, please email: firstname.lastname@example.org.